BehradTabatabaee/Divar-Scraper/README.md

 # Divar Scraper

+THIS IS JUST AN SCRIPT THAT I FOUND MYSELF IN NEED OF.
+USE AT YOUR OWN RISK

 This project is a web scraper designed to extract advertisement data from the Divar website, which is a popular platform in Iran for people to buy and sell various items, including real estate, vehicles, electronics, and more.
 The scraper allows you to specify a city and category to scrape ads from and retrieves the ad details such as the title, time of posting, and contact phone number.

 ## Features